 Assignments: Homework problems have been assigned for the duration of the semester, and have been posted along with their solutions.
 Homework is not graded, due to the prevalence of website selling solutions to homework sets.
 Homework is assigned solely for the benefit of the student, so that they may practice the principles discussed during lecture, evaluate their understanding, and, in part, prepare for examinations.
-There will also be a number of laboratory reports that must be completed and submitted.
+There will also be a number of laboratory projects that must be completed and submitted.
 Assignments are due and must be submitted as specified on Blackboard, through the Blackboard system; it is each group member's responsibility to ensure that their reports are properly submitted through Blackboard before the deadline; late submissions will result in a grade of zero for the assignment.

-Lab work: Students will form into lab groups of 3.
-Lab groups are responsible for conducting experiments and design projects as instructed, and preparing and submitting reports as a group.
+Lab work: Students will form into lab groups.
+Lab groups are responsible for conducting experiments and design work as instructed, and preparing and submitting reports as a group.
 It is each student's responsibility to ensure that the group functions well and achieves the assigned goals.
-Students found to be making insufficient contributions to their group's work will be removed from the group, and will receive a grade of zero for all lab and/or design work, at the sole discretion of the instructor.
+Students found to be making insufficient contributions to their group's work will be removed from the group, and will receive a grade of zero for all lab work, at the sole discretion of the instructor.

 Exams: Two midterm exams and a final exam.
-Dates TBA.
+Midterm 1 will be held on 2/26/2018, and Midterm 2 will be held on 4/16/2018.
+Final exam as schedule by the registrar.
 No make-up exams will be given.
-Exams will be closed book and closed notes.
+Exams will be closed book and closed notes